benvalle33/JavaChaser/README.md

 # JavaChaser
 A simple Java Applet game that can be used as a loading screen while something else is loaded in the background, or simply played for fun.
-Open source IDGAF License.
+Open source Licensed under modified GPLv3, extra terms below.

 LISCENSE:
 ********